ucscode/user-synthetics/modules/readme.md

 1. **Create Module Directory**: Start by creating a new folder inside the `modules` directory.

-2. **Copy Configuration File**: Copy the `config.json.dist` file as `config.json` into the newly created directory.
+2. **Copy Configuration File**: Copy the `config.json.dist` file as `config.json` into the newly created folder.

-    - Make sure to edit the JSON file according to your module's requirements.
+    - Make sure to edit the `config.json` file according to your module's requirements.

 3. **Add Index File**: Inside the module folder, add an `index.php` file.